damien-carcel/app-skeleton/doc/configure/local.md

-# How to configure the applications
+# Run the front-end and back-end applications together